St. Paul University Dumaguete - Scholarships and Other Discounts

 SELECTION PROCESS

-c.
-The initial round of selection for the first 360 slots shall be based on the lowest annual basic salary observing the regional distribution of slots.
-Of the 360 slots, the first 200 shall be given to lowestsalaried Category B applicants.
+3. The initial round of selection for the first 360 slots shall be based on the lowest annual basic salary observing the regional distribution of slots.
+Of the 360 slots, the first 200 shall be given to lowest salaries Category B applicants.
 The remaining 160 shall be given lo lowest-salaried applicants regardless of category.

 SUBMISSION OF REQUIREMENTS